JGM-econ/academic/content/_index.md

     id: teaching
     content:
       title: Teaching
       text: "I am a Teaching Assistant in Macroeconomics (Graduate) and Finance (Undergraduate) for the Department of Economics and the Saïd Business School at the University of Oxford.
 During my classes, I have had the opportunity to deeply engage with students and contribute to their academic and personal development.
 My commitment to teaching is centered around inclusivity, a dual approach combining mathematical rigor and intuitive understanding, and providing students with additional resources and career guidance.
-My teaching has been distinguished by a teaching award."
+My teaching has been distinguished by a teaching award.
-      button:
-        text: "Full teaching statement"
+      {{< cta cta_text="Full teaching statement" cta_link="uploads/Teaching_statement.pdf" cta_new_tab="true" >}}"
-        url: uploads/Teaching_statement.pdf
       filters:
         folders:
           - teaching